Our Board

 Board Member

-Lynne Benzie has over 34 years in the film, television and entertainment industry.
 Her career started in the United Kingdom in Engineering.
-She then migrated to Australia in 1979 where she developed a very diverse background in the insurance, finance, legal, building and information technology industries, which led her to a position with EMI Records in promotion and marketing.
+Lynne then migrated to Australia in 1979 and developed a diverse background in insurance, finance, legal, building and information technology, which led her to a position with EMI Records in promotion and marketing.

 Professor Scott Harrison